lexuy-pg/WMS-ML-ICAT/readme.txt

 Common Issues & Watch-outs

-1. Running the "train_model_ul.ipynb" Notebook and you get an SSL error, This may be a Network issue especially if you are working from home, (a) you may want to run the Notebook in the office connected to P&G Network (b) or disable Zscaler but this will need a code
+1. Running the "train_model_ul.ipynb" Notebook and you get an ‘SSLCertVerificationError' error, This may be a Network issue especially if you are working from home, (a) you may want to run the Notebook in the office connected to P&G Network (b) or disable Zscaler but this will need a code